FM Broadcast Filing Window - Reserved Band (88~92) Non-commercial Educational

 This application window is open to any non-profit organization that is recognized by any state as a not for profit corporation.
 Organizations are not required to be an IRS 501(c) status.
 The corporate status must be valid on the date of filing and must remain valid.
 It is important to assure that the organization maintains their state annual report filings to avoid a lapse.
 New organizations must have their corporation documents stamped by the state on a date prior to the date of filing (even if that date is in the middle of the window period).
 Your organization will need to obtain a FCC Registration Number (FRN).
 These can be applied for online and must represent the organization.
 If your organization has an EIN issued by the IRS, please have that ready.

-There is no anticipation that will be no restriction on the number of applications that any organization apply for.
+In this window, there will be a cap of 10 applications per applicant.
+Also, if someone has attributable interest in more than one organization, those organizations can't have more than 10 applications combined.
+In other words, the same board member can't be involved with more than 10 applications, even if those applications are from separate (and otherwise unrelated) nonprofit organizations.
 In the event of “mutual exclusive” (MX) applications, the number of applications filed in this window and the number of authorizations an organization already has could play a role in the selection process.

 Current LPFM licensees:

 A current licensee of an LPFM station may apply for a full-service NCE station in this window.
 If they do so, they must disclose that they are currently the licensee of an LPFM station and must include a pledge that prior to “program test” (completion of construction) of the new full-power facility, the organization would have divested their LPFM station.
 This could mean either surrendering the LPFM license for cancellation or assigning it to another qualified non-profit organization.
-If the license is assigned, the assignment must be consummated prior to program testing.
-In addition, the LPFM license can’t be sold however the transaction can include consideration that consists of the depreciated fair market value of any tangible equipment such as the transmitter, EAS and studio equipment.
+If the license is assigned, the assignment must be consummated (completion of the assignment process) prior to program testing.
+In addition, the LPFM license can’t be sold for a profit, however, the assignor (current licensee) can be compensated for the reasonable and prudent expenses involved with the construction, but not the day to day operations of the LPFM station.

 Service technical details:

 Applicants must propose a facility that meets the minimum for a Class A FM station.
-This means a minimum of 100 watts (0.1 kW) at 30 meters height above average terrain.
+This means a minimum of 100 watts (0.1 kW) at 30 meters height above average terrain (6 kilometer service contour).
 Facilities proposed may be up to 50 or 100 kW depending on where in the country the station is located.

 NCE-FM stations protect other reserved band full-service stations using contour overlap on co-, first-, second- and third-adjacent channels.
 The interfering contour of the proposed facility must not overlap the protected contour of the incumbent facility and vice versa.
 NCE-FM stations must also protect full-service stations in the non-reserved band (92.1~107.9) on co-, first-, second- and third-adjacent channels as well as intermediate frequency (+ 10.6 and 10.8 MHz) using minimum distance separation.
 NCE-FM stations located near the international border must provide protection to foreign stations in accordance with the appropriate international agreements.